Reviews You Can Rely On

 Stability at Speed

 A ski's stability is particularly important at speed.
-A ski is stable when it stays on the ground, doesn't chatter too much through a turn, and always allows you to stay in control.
+A ski is stable when it stays on the ground, doesn't chatter through a turn, and always allows you to stay in control.
 We assess stability by testing in steep terrain where edge hold is critical, by going fast and challenging a ski to hold an edge, and by testing on firm and icy snow where vibration can sometimes shake your confidence.

 Credit: Bobby Garrett